GeoscienceAustralia/ptha/ptha_access/README.Rmd

 to install a range of software which allows working with the PTHA data on the NCI THREDDS server.

-## Tsunami peak-stage exceedance-rates at sites around Australia
+## Obtaining tsunami peak-stage exceedance-rates at sites around Australia

 The tsunami 'peak-stage' is the maximum water-level that a particular tsunami attains at a particular location.
 In the current analysis we ignore tidal